ayush51/tutorial/tutorial.md

 The red banner may also be removed through a simple change to the code snippet.
 Just set the "block_until_agent_joins" parameter to "false".

 Further customisation is also possible through the use of the REST API.
 For example, you can use it to detect whether a Surfly session has started or not, and alter your websites' appearance based on this.
 In the following code example, we use the REST API to check whether a Surfly session has started.
-If it has not, we display our own custom banner reading "Wait for your ID...", and, if it has started, we reveal the unique queue code that identifies the user in the queue.
+If it has started, we reveal the unique queue code that identifies the user in the queue.

 ```javascript
        <script type="text/javascript">
         var request = new XMLHttpRequest();